Your TV can make an excellent display.

 Selecting the display

 - Duplicate: Your primary and secondary displays show the same thing.
-This is referred to as mirroring.
-When this is selected, the resolution of one or the other will be adjusted so that both display the same number of pixels.
+This is called mirroring.
+When selected, the resolution of one or the other will be adjusted so that both display the same number of pixels.

-- Extend: Your primary and secondary displays are independent, and together form a single contiguous virtual desktop.
+- Extend: Your primary and secondary displays are independent and together, they form a single contiguous virtual desktop.
 This way, you can display different items on each screen, such as your desktop on one and a video on the other.

 - Second screen only: Your primary display is turned off and only the secondary one is used.